saravanak/labs/diary/blog/2024-07-17-crawler-challenge-in-go.md

 ## The urlsSeen `UrlBox` struct

-Given the hint to use a Mutex, this was a easy one.
+Given the hint to use a Mutex, this was an easy one.
 Also pretty straightforward to implement.

 ## Orchestrating each of the goroutines